-Facebook shares the personal information of its users and third-party developers create games and quizzes running on Facebook that violate Canadian privacy law, the Office of the Privacy Commissioner of Canada says.
+Facebook shares the personal information of its users.
+And third-party developers create games and quizzes running on Facebook that violate Canadian privacy law.
+That’s what the Office of the Privacy Commissioner of Canada says.

 That may not sound so surprising, considering all the reports about Facebook, Cambridge Analytica and so-called data privacy that fill the news these days.